DavidAGelman/Ideology-and-Participation/README.md

 # Ideology-and-Participation
 This repository contains all the code and data used in "Ideology and Participation at the Constitutional Convention of 1787."

 For ease of use, I have broken down the replication materials into smaller parts, with each part corresponding to a section of the paper.
-The .R files contain code relevatn to that section of the paper regardless of the materials eventual location in either the actual paper of the supplementary materials.
+The .R files contain code relevant to that section of the paper regardless of the materials eventual location in either the actual paper of the supplementary materials.  `"CC_Verbosity_Codebook.xlsx"` provides a description of all the variables used across the several different data files in this repository.

 ## Analysis of Delegate Verbosity
 This section corresponds to `"Aggregate_Delegate_Analysis_R_Code"` and uses `"Convention_Verbosity_Data_No_GWashington.csv"` and `"DelegateVerbosityandIdeology.csv"`.